Tracking Passengers and Baggage Items Using Multiple Overhead Cameras at Security Checkpoints: Related Work

-Finally, multi-camera tracking systems require sophisticated target trajectory association mechanisms to maintain the temporal identifiers of targets across camera views \cite{MCMT_hierarchy,Tracklet_Cavallaro,Nithin17Multi}.
-Even within a single camera view, temporary occlusions among targets must be addressed using similar strategies \cite{tracklet_association,tracklet_asso_hausdorff}.
-Most trajectory association approaches attempt to devise trajectory similarity scores based on a combination of dataset-specific appearance and motion features \cite{MCMT_hierarchy,Tracklet_Cavallaro,Nithin17Multi,tracklet_association,tracklet_asso_hausdorff}.
-Learning these features requires the availability of a relatively large number of long, continuous trajectories \cite{wildtrack_multicam}, which are difficult to obtain with typical ceiling-height overhead cameras due to their limited fields of view.
-Multi-camera methods also need to project trajectories onto a global 3D coordinate frame, which requires camera calibration information.
-This limits their applicability to practical security scenarios where obtaining such information would introduce additional barriers to adoption.
-Hence, to address both the within-camera and cross-camera trajectory association problems, we leverage the fact that our system is comprised of overhead cameras with partially overlapping fields of view to employ a simple but effective geometry-based trajectory association method where the centroids of target detections are projected to neighboring cameras using homographies between their image planes.
+Finally, multi-camera tracking systems require sophisticated trajectory association mechanisms to maintain target identities across cameras \cite{MCMT_hierarchy,Tracklet_Cavallaro,Nithin17Multi}.
+Even within a single camera, occlusions must be handled using similar strategies \cite{tracklet_association,tracklet_asso_hausdorff}.
+Most association approaches compute trajectory similarity scores based on a combination of appearance and motion features \cite{MCMT_hierarchy,Tracklet_Cavallaro,Nithin17Multi,tracklet_association,tracklet_asso_hausdorff}.
+These features are learned using a large number of continuous trajectories, which are difficult to obtain with typical ceiling-height overhead cameras due to their limited fields of view.
+Some methods use camera calibration information to project tracks onto a common plane and perform association using occlusion modeling \cite{MV_deepocclusion_3D} or re-identification techniques \cite{MV_reid_feature,statistical_feature_learning_personReID2018,MV_ssl_reid, MV_Reid_cam_model,subspace_learning_person_reid2020}.
+Dependency on camera calibration further limits the applicability of these methods to security systems since calibrating multiple cameras with partially overlapping fields of view is a complex task \cite{neural_reproj_2021_CVPR, deep_homography_2020_eccv,bok2014extrinsic,medeiros2008online}.